It pays to be certified – at least in the realm of project management.

 - Academic education: Prove that you have completed a secondary degree (i.e. high school diploma, associates degree, or global equivalent) by providing the name of your education institution, your year of graduation, and what you studied (your major).

-- Project management professional training: 23 hours of project management training from a Registered Education Provider (REP) completed by the time you sit the exam.
-GoSkills is a REP and our CAPM® Certification Training course provides 26 hours of project management education.
+- Project management professional training: 23 hours of project management training from an Authorized Training Partner (ATP) completed by the time you sit the exam.
+GoSkills is an ATP and our CAPM® Certification Training course provides 26 hours of project management education.

 Step 2: Complete the application